contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 To realize such "exotic" page layouts in Contao, you can define additional layout areas in the backend settings and arrange them using a style sheet.
 Your own layout areas can be used in the page layout just like the standard areas.

-**Your own layout areas**: Here you activate your own layout areas.
+**Own layout areas**: Here you activate your own layout areas.

-**Position of the layout areas**: In conjunction with the standard `fe_page`page template, you can position your own layout areas as follows:
+**Position of the layout areas**: In connection with the standard `fe_page`page template, you can position your own layout areas as follows:

 - Before the enclosing element `top`
 - Below the header line `before`